bjb40/apcwin/README.md

 **What does it do?** Estimate hundreds of models.
 Get a single estimate using Bayesian statistics.

-**Why?** To solve perfect correlation between age, period, and cohort, but eliminate sensitivity to arbitrary modelling decisions.
+**Why?** To solve perfect correlation between age, period, and cohort, but eliminate sensitivity to arbitrary modeling decisions.
 In other words, to get consistent, sensible estimates despite exact correlation and unidentifiability.
+While this package is directed to a specific problem, the approach shows promise for any application with high multicollinearity.

 ## Background